-Neither Identity nor Diversity

-Contribution to the Early Buddhist Conception of a Person

-In his philosophy of knowledge, Kant discussed the conceptions of the I, thereby distinguishing the empirical I from the transcendental I. Quite astonishingly, he hereby mostly did not call the transcendental I "transcendental I", but "transcendental apperception".
-Perhaps he decided to use this term in describing the manner of this knowledge-establishing I's behaviour being thereby able to reflect itself, i.e. being able to reflect that highest point of establishing knowledge, thus being able to let the thought "I am" accompanying every knowledge.

-No attribute is appliable to that transcendental I: of course, no empirical attribute, but also -quite astonishing- no apriorical attribute; and even the intuitions are not appliable to it, neither the empirical ones, given by our senses, nor the apriorical ones, given by our sense-abilities, i.e. space and time: For, not within space and time dwells this transcendental I in constituting this space and time and in establishing the inner objects in time and the outer objects in space and time, functioning thus as the base of time and furthermore of space and of the objects in it, i.e. the appearances.
+Wilhelm K. Essler Neither Identity nor Diversity Contribution to the Early Buddhist Conception of a Person In his philosophy of knowledge, Kant discussed the conceptions of the I, thereby distinguishing the empirical I from the transcendental I. Quite astonishingly, he hereby did not call the transcendental I "transcendental I", but transcendental apperception.1 Perhaps he decided to use this term in describing the manner of this knowledge-establishing I's behaviour being thereby able to reflect itself, i.e. reflecting that highest point of establishing knowledge, thus being able to let the thought "I am" accompanying every knowledge.
+No attribute is appliable to that transcendental I: of course, no empirical attribute, but also - quite astonishing - no apriorical attribute; and even the intuitions are not appliable to it, neither the empirical ones, given by our senses, nor the apriorical ones, given by our sense-abilities, i.e. space and time: Outside of space and time is this transcendental I in constituting this space and time and in establishing the inner objects in time and the outer objects in space and time, functioning thus as the base of time and furtheron of space and of the objects in it, i.e. the appearances.
+See Kant "KrV" /xy.

-But according to the empirical I, Kant's view was quite different: For this I is, of course, within time; and with regard to its bodily respects it is furthermore within space; and both its body and its mind are changing all the time.
+But according to the empirical I, Kant's view was quite different: For this I is, of course, within time; and with regard to its bodily aspects it is furthermore within space; and both its body and its mind are changing all the time.
 Therefore, not the transcendental thought "I am" is appropriate to it, but empirical assertions of the kind "I am just now at Zadar", "I am happy now", "My physical as well as my mental abilities changed during the last decades", and so on.

-The Kantian empirical I was regarded a century earlier by Hobbes as the one-and-only-one I; and for showing that, he reactivated arguments of ancient Greek philosophers concerning the question whether or not that ship called "Ship of Theseus" was indeed the ship of Theseus.
-Probably, this question of gen-identity -to use a concept of Lewin- was discussed among the philosophers of ancient Athens already during the lifetime of Pláton.
-If so, then Pláton seemed to have been without any answer to it, at least, when he wrote down the final version of his dialogue

-"Phaídon"; for within the overlong description of that ship at the introduction of this monograph, he obviously avoided to discuss this problem, in spite of the fact that a solution of it is essential for giving some firm answer to the question of mortality and immortality, being the main subject of this dialogue.
+This Kantian empirical I was regarded a century earlier by Hobbes as the one-and-only-one I; and for showing that, he reactivated arguments of ancient Greek philosophers concerning the question whether or not that ship called "Ship of Theseos" was indeed the ship of Theseos.
+Probably, this question of gen-identity - to use a concept of Lewin - was discussed among the philosophers of ancient Athens already during the life-time of Platon.
+If so, then Platon seemed to have been without any answer to it, at least, when he wrote down the final version of his dialogue "Phaidon"; for within the overlong description of that ship at the introduction of this monograph, he obviously avoided to discuss this problem, in spite of the fact that a solution of it is essential for giving some firm answer to the question of mortality and immortality, being the main subject of this dialogue.
+See Hobbes /xv.